 What he means is that he enjoyed these suckers so much he would like to see them go into our dinner rotation, and they will likely do so.
 I made a few slight changes to the original recipe.
 Nothing major, though.

-For the dough, I added the flour, baking powder, salt, and sugar to a medium sized mixing bowl.
+For the dough, I added the flour, baking powder, salt, and sugar in a medium-sized mixing bowl.
 I mixed it up as well as I could with a big wooden spoon before slowly adding the cup of milk.

 Once I had the dough mixed to a mostly uniform consistency, I used my hands to knead it into a ball for a little while on the counter which was sprinkled with flour.
 After I had the dough in a nice consistent ball that wasn’t too sticky, I let it rest on the counter for 5-10 minutes.
 While the dough was resting, I heated about 4 cups of oil in a large deep skillet.